-The 1880 Train departs from both Hill City and Keystone.
-The ride is one hour each way and the round trip allows for a one hour break providing plenty of time for food at the destination (whichever city you did not board at).
+The 1880 Train Tour operates and departs from both Hill City and Keystone.
+The train ride is one hour each way and the round trip allows for a one hour break providing plenty of time for food at the destination (whichever city you did not board at).
 You can get a few goodies at the High-Liner Snack Shoppe and enjoy them on the train.
 If you are really looking for the full experience, eat your meal the way they did back in the 'good ole days' with a box lunch, purchased at the Snack Shoppe.
-Additionally, there is a gift shop at both train departure locations, offering everything from train whistles to engineer hats.
-Once you've looked through all your gift options, you can board this historic train and wind your way among the hills between Hill City and Keystone.
+Additionally, there is a gift shop at each train depot, offering everything from train whistles to engineer hats.
+Once you've looked through all your gift options, you can board this historic excursion train and wind your way among the beautiful hills between Hill City and Keystone.
 You don't want to miss out on this scenery!
 No matter where you choose to sit, all passengers will have great views due to the vintage steam train seating.

 When you depart from either Hill City or Keystone train ride, you experience a relaxing ride onboard the 1880 Train - Keystone Depot while viewing the beautiful highlights.
 You'll see Tin Mill Hill, the site where Harney Peak Company placed a giant tin processing plant and views of Black Elk Peak.
 You'll also pass Good Luck Tungsten Mine, which flourished during both World Wars, and Bob Ingersoll Mine, a mine that produced a remarkable variety of minerals including feldspar, mica, and tourmaline during peak mining times.
 A steam engine was not an uncommon sight in this area during those times; people would have take a steam train ride on the railroad to get from one city to another.